Urban Pulse Privacy Policy

 We take reasonable steps to protect personal information from loss, misuse, unauthorised access, modification or disclosure, including:

-- Encryption in transit — TLS 1.2 or higher for all browser-to-server, server-to-server, and server-to-database traffic.
-HTTP Strict Transport Security is enforced on the customer-facing site.
+- Encryption in transit: TLS 1.2 or higher for browser-to-server, server-to-server and server-to-database traffic.

-- Identity and access management — role-based access control, multi-factor authentication on the cloud-provider and code-hosting accounts our staff use, least-privilege IAM roles in our cloud environment.
+- Identity and access management: role-based access control, multi-factor authentication on staff cloud and code-hosting accounts, and least-privilege IAM roles.

-- Secret management — credentials and API keys are stored in AWS Secrets Manager with least-privilege access controls, and rotated when personnel change, on suspected exposure, or as vendor requirements dictate.
+- Secret management: credentials and API keys are stored in AWS Secrets Manager with least-privilege access controls.

 8. How long we keep your information